fgiloux/acm-k8-olm/SETUP.md

  ~~~
  This gives `https://192.168.130.1:37015` with my local setup.

- Get the generated token from the serviceaccount secret with type kubernetes.io/service-account-token created in the previous step.
+ Get the generated token from the ServiceAccount secret with type kubernetes.io/service-account-token created in the previous step.
  ~~~
  $ export TOKEN=$(kubectl get secret acm-token -n acm -o jsonpath="{.data.token}" | base64 -d)
  ~~~